October is Pregnancy and Infant Loss Awareness month. It is a time when families and their loved ones remember babies gone too soon.

 - Care and support during the neonatal period.

-Asked what impact she felt that this new book would have on the care of parents of infants expected to die before or shortly after birth, as well as on the care of the baby and any siblings, author Sister Tracy Rawlins said: “It is my hope that those who work with these parents, families and infants will provide more compassionate care with appreciation for the complexity of emotions that simultaneously dealing with pregnancy, birth and death can bring.
+Asked what impact she felt that this new book would have, author Sister Tracy Rawlins said: “It is my hope that those who work with these parents, families and infants will provide more compassionate care with appreciation for the complexity of emotions that simultaneously dealing with pregnancy, birth and death can bring.
 Just practicing simple things, such as encouraging memory making, and giving the parents time and privacy to spend with their baby in order to say their goodbyes, can make the world of difference for a family as they cope with their loss.”

 Perinatal Palliative Care webinar: Tuesday 29 November